xai provider plugin for Grok models. The

 API-key path

-API-key setup still works for xAI Console keys and for media surfaces that
+API-key setup still works for xAI Console keys and for media surfaces

-require key-backed provider config:
+that need key-backed provider config:

 OpenClaw uses the xAI Responses API as the bundled xAI transport.
 The same